Everything you need to know about Hire Purchase

 A Hire Purchase (HP) is actually considered a finance agreement, not a lease in the traditional sense.
-The main difference between a HP and something like a Contract Hire lease, for example, would be that at the end of the contract you would own the vehicle outright.
+The main difference between HP and something like a Contract Hire lease, for example, would be that at the end of the contract you own the vehicle outright.

-In layman’s terms, a HP agreement involves paying fixed monthly payments for between 1 and 5 years.
+In layman’s terms, a HP agreement involves making fixed monthly payments for between 1 and 5 years.
 Once the final payment has been made, the vehicle is yours.
 Think of it more like a loan you’re paying back, rather than renting a car for that time period.

 - It’s a fixed rate loan which will remain unaffected by fluctuating interest rates

 - Interest rate charges tend to be low as you’re taking the vehicle at the end of the contract